 With the growth of the Internet to where it is now represents a major element in the daily life for most people we need to look for new ways to reach out to potential customers.
 Online, the three most utilized elements are email, chat and search.
 Any company marketing in todays world should not only have a website, but should look for the best ways to integrate these online elements into their advertising programs.

 To create a synergy with offline television advertising, email provides perhaps the best potential.
 Up till now, sending video via email has been difficult due to both the file size for sending and how email products most often strip out attachments.
-Many advertisers have sent “links” to video messages IN their emails with modest success and some today are using videos posted on sites such as YouTube with some decent results.
-However, these methods are a little sloppy and do not really deliver with regard to synergy of message.
+Many advertisers have sent “links” to video messages IN their emails with modest success.
+Today, the best way to use videos in emails would be by embedding a video window link, using videos posted on sites such as YouTube or Vimeo.
+If video is to be used in an email in this manner it is most important that the video itself be succinct and direct.

 What does CJR stand for?
 CJR Media was created with the understanding that all the work we do will be with only the highest level of honesty and integrity.
 Our staff and strategic partners all share this vision and we will not deviate from this mission statement.
 In selecting a name for our company we chose the initials of my late father who lived his life in a simple honest fashion and expected nothing less from those around him.